 Even if you do everything by the book or your product works just as it’s supposed to, there will be complaints coming from people who are in the wrong themselves.

-These complaints are the trickiest, as you still need to help out and respond to the person, but the emotions are likely already running high.
+Apologizing to customers in these instances is especially tricky.
+However, you still need to help them out and respond to the person, but the emotions are likely already running high.